A new characterization of (pre)liminary C*-algebras: Fell compactification

-where $K\subseteq X$ is compact.
-Then we have that $X^{\dagger }$ is a countably compactly based and \emph{compact }$T_{0}$ space.
-Observe that $ X^{\dagger }$ can be identified with a $G_{\delta }$ subspace of $\Phi \left( X\right) $, in such a way that $\infty $ corresponds to the empy set (which is indeed a limit set under the assumption that $X$ is not compact).
-By way of this identification, $\Phi (X^{\dagger })$ can be identified with $ \Phi \left( X\right) $.
+where $K\subseteq X$ is \emph{closed }and \emph{compact}.
+Then we have that $ X^{\dagger }$ is a compact Fell space.
 Clearly, this definition of the one-point compactification coincides with the usual one in the Hausdorff case (in which case it also coincides with the Fell compactification, although they are different in general).
-The following universal property of the one-point compactification is an immediate consequence of the corresponding one for the Fell compactification; see Proposition \ref {Proposition:universal-property}.